vsimakhin/web-logbook/README.md

 - New: Custom logbook table pagination.
 You can set your custom rows numbers instead of standard `5, 10, 15, 20, 25, 30, 50, 100` for the logbook table
 - Update: Updated material-react-table npm package and fixed the issue with filters for the text columns.
 - Update: Update golang and npm packages

-## [3.2.0] - 10.06.2025

-- New: Added custom fields functionality.
-Create custom fields (text, number, time, duration) on the Settings page that appear on Flight records.
-Includes configurable statistics functions with Dashboard integration for data visualization.
-Note: Import data for custom fields is not yet supported.
-- Doc: Update Readme with some API examples
-- Fix: Quick CSV export for logbook table didn't include CoPilot time

 The full changelog is [here](https://github.com/vsimakhin/web-logbook/blob/main/CHANGELOG.md)